JohnAnon9771/my-notes-ruby/README.md

 ## :sparkles: Features

-- [x] Authentication with or less Github
+- [x] Authentication with or without Github
 - [ ] Add possibility to add todo list
 - [ ] Get repositories from Github if logged with Github
 - [ ] Add possibility to add todo list and notes for each repository